spotify/snakebite/README.rst

 Snakebite requires python2 (python3 is not supported yet) and python-protobuf 2.4.1 or higher.

-Snakebite has been tested mainly against Cloudera CDH4.1.3 (hadoop 2.0.0) in production.
+Snakebite 1.3.x has been tested mainly against Cloudera CDH4.1.3 (hadoop 2.0.0) in production.
 Tests pass on HortonWorks HDP 2.0.3.22-alpha

+Snakebite 2.0.x has been tested on Hortonworks HDP2.0 and ONLY supports Hadoop 2.2.0 and up!

 Installing
 **********
-The quickest way to install snakebite is to run:
+The quickest way to install snakebite (1.3.x) is to run:

   pip install snakebite

+To install snakebite 2.x, clone this repo (2.0 branch) and run:

+  python setup.py

 Documentation
 *************